Chapter Three

 The sound of footsteps clomped upstairs.

-She gripped the knife tighter and looked up at the ceiling, listening to the sound of the feet above her.
-Two different voices came through the ceiling.
+She gripped the knife tighter, looking up at the ceiling, listening to the sound of the feet above her.
+Two different voices came from upstairs.
 She couldn’t understand them, but they were deep and unfamiliar.

 Her mind went numb.
 They found us.